Sphinkie/ContiniousMotor/README.md

 # ContiniousMotor

-Arduino library to manage a continious motor (Brushed motor)..
+This is an Arduino library to manage a continious motor (Brushed motor).

 This library can be used by any Arduino sketch using a classic motor with DC power supply.
 Speed can be negative, for reverse engine.